The Complete Guide to Book Cover Design for Authors

 Different platforms, including Amazon Kindle Direct Publishing (KDP) and IngramSpark Publishing, have different ebook cover size requirements.

-Above is a chart that shows the recommended dimensions and sizes of ebook covers for the most popular ebook self-publishing platforms.
+Ebook Cover Sizes for Self-Publishing PlatformsThe chart above shows the recommended dimensions and sizes for ebook covers across the most popular ebook self-publishing platforms.

-Amazon KDP gives you a lot of flexibility with the ratios on their ebook covers.
-Their only big cover requirement is that one size of the image be at least 1000 pixels long.
+Amazon KDP gives you a lot of flexibility with the ratios on your ebook covers.
+Their only big cover requirement is that one side of the image be at least 1000 pixels long.
 Their recommended ebook cover ratio size is 1.6:1.
 Below is a table showing some comparison images.

 Expert Tips, Tricks, and Information About Creating the Best Book Covers!